CS126SP20/THUGS-DavisKeene/DEVELOPMENT.md

         - As of right now, maps and ingredients belong only to the terrain, and are not in their own separate classes.
         I'll probably fix this later, assuming I have time.
 Otherwise, I think it's still logical for these items to be a part of the terrain because they are objects that spawn on the terrain only.

+- <i> 5/6/20 </i>

+    - Having an aggravating issue trying to add Mobs as their own class.
+May have to do the same thing as I am with ingredients and maps, and have them just as static members of the terrain instead of decomposing them as their own objects.
+Really frustrating, especially since the deadline is close and
+    I practically have the project finalized.